 For a demonstration of the foam rolling glute release exercise, please visit.

 You always knew that the birth of your child would be a joyous and heartfelt time; now you know that it also can be a time of strength and vitality.
 Ready to get started?
-For your step-by-step instructions on how to strengthen your deep core, release and relax your deep core, prevent and relieve pregnancy back pain, maintain good posture, learn lots of release exercises, get workout videos and access to your Knocked-Up Fitness® Coaches, start your Knocked-Up Fitness® Membership today!
+For your step-by-step instructions on how to strengthen your deep core, release and relax your deep core, prevent and relieve pregnancy back pain, maintain good posture, learn lots of release exercises, get workout videos and access to your Knocked-Up Fitness® and Wellness Coaches, start your Prenatal + Core Rehab Membership today!